2011–12 Belarusian Cup

-2011–12 Belarusian Cup was the twenty first season of the Belarusian annual cup competition.
+The 2011–12 Belarusian Cup was the 21st season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
 The first games were played on 14 June 2011.
-Winners of the Cup qualified for the second qualifying round of the 2012–13 UEFA Europa League.
+Naftan Novopolotsk of the Cup and qualified for the second qualifying round of the 2012–13 UEFA Europa League.

 Participating clubs

 The following teams took part in the competition:

 First round

 32 teams started the competition in this round: 12 teams from the First League, 15 teams from Second League (all but Dinamo-2 Minsk) and 5 amateur clubs.
 4 First League clubs that were at the top of league table at the moment of the draw (Slavia Mozyr, SKVICH Minsk, Partizan Minsk and Vedrich-97 Rechitsa) and all 12 Premier League teams received a bye to the next round.
 Matches of this round were played on 14, 15 and 16 June 2011.

 Round of 32

 The winners from the First Round will play against 16 clubs that received a bye to this round.
 The draw was conducted on 17 June 2011.
 Matches of this round were played on 29 June 2011.
 Due to scheduling conflicts with qualifying rounds of UEFA Champions League and Europa League, games involving BATE Borisov, Minsk and Shakhtyor Soligorsk were rescheduled to 22 July, 17 August and 6 September 2011 respectively.